Trump calls for immediate ceasefire in Ukraine and says a US withdrawal from NATO is possible

 Trump expressed the same openness when asked if Ukraine should brace for possible cuts in U.S. aid.
 “Possibly,” he said.

-U.S. arms and other military support are vital to Ukraine's efforts to fend off invading Russian forces, and Democratic President Joe Biden has been surging assistance to Ukraine ahead of leaving office.
+U.S. arms and other military support are vital to Ukraine's efforts to fend off invading Russian forces, and Biden has been surging assistance to Ukraine before leaving office.

 Defense Secretary Lloyd Austin on Saturday announced nearly $1 billion more in longer-term weapons support to Ukraine.
-Austin spoke to his Ukrainian counterpart, Rustem Umerov, on Sunday about the status of the war and U.S. military backing, the Pentagon said.
+Austin spoke to his Ukrainian counterpart Sunday about the status of the war and U.S. military backing, the Pentagon said.

+Russian forces kept up their grinding advance in eastern Ukraine, taking the village of Blahodatne, according to a statement Sunday by Russia’s defense ministry.
+If confirmed, that gain would bring Russian forces a step closer toward capturing the town of Velyka Novosilka and disrupting a key logistics route for the Ukrainian army, military analysts said.

-Koslowska reported from London.
-AP reporters Jill Colvin and Matthew Lee contributed from Washington.
+Kozlowska reported from London.
+Associated Press writer Jill Colvin in New York and AP Diplomatic Writer Matthew Lee contributed to this report.

 Credit: AP